Master of Public Health

 Course Name

-In this two-month capstone project, you’ll research the contemporary practice of public health promotion.
-Your project will involve the planning and completion of either a data-based analysis, an evaluation of a health promotion program, or primary research related to public health promotion.
-Projects may require Institutional Review Board (IRB) approval, and will culminate with a high-quality written product.
-Grading is H/S/U only.
+Two-month capstone project of original research related to the contemporary practice of public health promotion.
+Planning and completion of either a data-based analysis, an evaluation of a health promotion program or primary research related to public health promotion.
+Student project may require Institutional Review Board (IRB) approval.
+Student produces a high-quality written product.
+Grading is S/H/U only.

 *It’s recommended that you complete all foundation and specialization courses prior to enrolling in COH 694C.